San Francisco, California

 the Brod Law Firm takes tremendous pride in its history of providing outstanding legal representation to the people of San Francisco.
 The firm's focus is helping our clients, who consist of individuals and small businesses, not insurance companies or large corporations.

 We are San Francisco injury attorneys, and we handle personal injury cases on a contingency-fee basis.
 This means that unless there is a recovery on your behalf, no legal fees are owed.
 We are San Francisco business attorneys, and in litigation, the financial interests of a client are often overlooked by some law firms.
 At the Brod Law Firm, the legal and financial interests of our clients is the No. 1 priority.

-Our office is located at 96 Jessie St., which is south of Market Street and east of Second Street and can be accessed by turning onto Anthony Street from Mission Street and proceeding to the brick building at the intersection of Anthony and Jessie streets.
+Our office is located at 100 Pine St #1250., which is south of Market Street and east of Second Street and can be accessed by turning onto Anthony Street from Mission Street and proceeding to the brick building at the intersection of Anthony and Jessie streets.